AgentXCross/ml-from-scratch-cpp/README.md

 # C++ Machine Learning Library from Scratch

 This project is a small machine learning library built from scratch in C++.
-I'm implementing classical machine learning algorithms such as linear regression and logistic regression, alongside deep learning components.
-The goal is to build the library in a more PyTorch-style way, where training loops are explicit and the mathematics behind forward passes, gradient calculations, and parameter updates stays visible.
+I'm implementing classical machine learning algorithms alongside deep learning components.
+The goal is to build the library in a more PyTorch-style way, where training loops are explicit and the math behind forward passes, gradient calculations, and parameter updates stays visible.

 ## Source Structure
 ```text